 Yes, he was the revolutionary who seized power in Cuba after the fall of the Batista regime.
-Yes, he was Prime Minister from ’59 to ’76, and was then president from ’76 to ’08.
-And yes, Castro’s beard with was key to his identity.
+Yes, he was Prime Minister from ’59 to ’76 and was then president from ’76 to ’08.
+And yes, Castro’s beard was key to his identity.

 FUN FACT: one of the CIA’s attempts to discredit Castro involved dusting his shoes with a thallium salt, which would act as a powerful depilatory to make his beard fall out.